Projection method for mean resolvent analysis of periodic flows

 It is also possible to evaluate the effect of the mean resolvent without forming the harmonic resolvent matrix.
 Consider, for that, the case of linear harmonic forcing $\mathbf{f}'(t\geq 0)=\hat{\mathbf{f}}_0\mathrm{e}^{\mathrm{i}\omega t}+\mathrm{c.c.}$ about a periodic base flow which is not self-sustained (i.e. $\mathbf{g}\neq 0$), such that all Floquet exponents are damped \citep{leclercq2023mean}.
 Then the permanent EMP response $\mathbf{y}'(t;\phi)=\mathrm{e}^{\mathrm{i}\omega t}\sum_n \hat{\mathbf{y}}_n(\phi) \mathrm{e}^{\mathrm{i}n\omega_0 t}$ to that specific EMP input is obtained by taking $s=\mathrm{i}\omega$ and $\hat{\boldsymbol{\mathsfbi{\mathcal{F}}}}=(\dots,0,\hat{\mathbf{f}}^T_0,0,\dots)^T$ in (\ref{eq:eq13}-\ref{eq:alsobeshown}):

 In particular, for $n=0$, we have

-so extracting the component $\hat{\mathbf{y}}_0$ at the forcing frequency $\omega$ from the linear response amounts to applying the mean resolvent to $\hat{\mathbf{f}}_0$.
-Similarly, one may evaluate the effect of the adjoint mean resolvent operator by extracting the component at $\omega$ from the linear response of the adjoint linearised equations to harmonic forcing.
+so that extracting the component $\hat{\mathbf{y}}_0$ at the forcing frequency $\omega$ from the linear response amounts to applying the mean resolvent to $\hat{\mathbf{f}}_0$.
+Similarly, one may evaluate the effect of the adjoint mean resolvent operator by extracting the component at $\omega$ from the linear response of the adjoint linearised equations to harmonic forcing.\\ \, For a broadband input $\mathbf{f}'\left(t\right)$, computing the phase-averaged response to arbitrary forcing requires ensemble averaging over multiple realisations for various phases at $t_0$.

-In general, the way to filter out the phase-dependent components $\hat{\mathbf{y}}_n$ for $n\neq 0$ from the time response $\mathbf{y}'(t;\phi)$ is to perform averaging over an ensemble of responses to $\mathbf{f}'$ obtained for different values of $\phi$, as shown in \eqref{eq:avg}.
 However, in the case of harmonic input, a much cheaper option simply consists in evaluating the harmonic average

 from a \textit{single} realization of the forcing.
-The term dynamic linearity, coined by \cite{dahan2012feedback}, was used in \cite{leclercq2023mean} to describe this convenient property of harmonic forcings in the LTP context, i.e. no need for ensemble averaging for that class on input signals on that class of systems.
-The harmonic average may be computed on-the-fly to avoid storing the timeseries $\mathbf{y}'(t)$.
-Alternatively, one may be tempted to use DFT (with proper normalization and windowing) over data obtained after discarding a transient $\tau$, but in this case it is important to multiply the result by $\mathrm{e}^{\mathrm{i}\omega\tau}$ to account for the shift in time origin.
+The term dynamic linearity, coined by Dahan, Morgans \& Lardeau \citep{dahan2012feedback}, was used in Ref.~\onlinecite{leclercq2023mean} to describe this convenient property of harmonic forcings in the LTP context, i.e. no need for ensemble averaging for that class on input signals on that class of systems.
+The harmonic average may be computed on-the-fly to avoid storing the timeseries $\mathbf{y}'(t)$.\\